shw1n/dotfiles/README.txt

 # Things to Install
 - tmux
-- custom snap vim bindings
+- custom snap vim bindings (ubuntu) (have custom program written for windows)
 - fzf
 - ida
 - hxd (in wine)